ziap/ziap.github.io/content/blog/bpe-1/index.md

 ```

 It's just a simple array lookup, branchless (except for the bound check), and
 gives you more flexibility.
-Previously you need to provide a sink to write the
+Previously you needed to provide a sink to write
-data to, now you have direct access to the slice and can do whatever you want
+the data to.
+Now you have direct access to the slice and can do whatever you
-with it.
-The caveat is that we now use more memory, but that was a trade-off
+want with it.
+The caveat is that we now use more memory, but that was a
-that I was willing to accept.
+trade-off that I was willing to accept.

-Now the problem becomes how to fill up the `data` array, again, the optimal
+Now the problem becomes how to fill up the `data` array.
+Again, the optimal
 algorithm in terms of time complexity is to iterate over all tokens and call
-the recursive algorithm since we have to construct byte by byte anyways.
+the recursive algorithm since we have to construct byte by byte anyway.
 However, if you need to compute many values of a recursive sequence, [dynamic
-programming](//cp-algorithms.com/dynamic_programming/intro-to-dp.html) comes
+programming](//cp-algorithms.com/dynamic_programming/intro-to-dp.html) comes to
-into mind.
+mind.

 ```rs
 struct Decoder {